jnizniowski/OMDL/README.md

 - For questions and discussions, please [open an issue](https://github.com/jnizniowski/OMDL/issues).
 - Contributions are welcome!
 Please feel free to submit a Pull Request.
-- I would appreciate sharing the project with your network or fellow analysts or developers, too.
+- Star the project and let others know about it ⭐

 ## License